connorskees/grass/README.md

 Every commit of `grass` is tested against bootstrap v5.0.2, and every release is tested against the last 2,500 commits of bootstrap's `main` branch.

 That said, there are a number of known missing features and bugs.
-The rough edges of `grass` are:

- - `@forward` and more complex uses of `@uses`:
-    - we support basic usage of these rules, but more advanced features such as `@import`ing modules containing `@forward` with prefixes may not behave as expected
+The rough edges of `grass` largely include `@forward` and more complex uses of `@uses`.
+We support basic usage of these rules, but more advanced features such as `@import`ing modules containing `@forward` with prefixes may not behave as expected.
- - the indented syntax/SASS:
-    - we do not currently support the indented syntax

 All known missing features and bugs are tracked in [#19](https://github.com/connorskees/grass/issues/19).